 To facilitate this, the Director of the Revenue Service will delegate responsibility for overseeing the handling of a MAP request to an officer of the Revenue Service who was not involved in the making of the original decision to which the request relates.
-That person will determine the validity of a MAP request; participate in the discussions of the case with the Competent Authority of the other jurisdiction; will carry out the review referred to in section 8 above; and will ensure that acknowledgments, and other notifications/actions referred to in this Guidance, are completed.
+That person will determine the validity of a MAP request; participate in the discussions of the case with the Competent Authority of the other jurisdiction; will carry out the review referred to in section8 above; and will ensure that acknowledgments, and other notifications/actions referred to in this Guidance, are completed.

-As most of Guernsey's DTAs are based on the OECD Model Tax Convention, to the extent applicable, the Commentary to the OECD Model Tax Convention will be taken into account when interpreting the provisions of a DTA (the Commentary is a detailed explanation of the intention and meaning of each of the Articles of the OECD Model).
+As most of Guernsey's DTAs are based on the OECD Model Tax Convention, to the extent applicable, the Commentary to the OECD Model Tax Convention will be taken into account (the Commentary is a detailed explanation of the intention and meaning of each of the Articles of the OECD Model).